Charlie85270/conflux-pos-pools/README.md

     "link": "http://test-pools/"
     }

 To add your pool you simply need to add your pools informations at the end of the file pools.json (in the array).
+If your pool is trsuted by the conflux team (the team will verify this information) you can add **"trusted": true** on the declaration of the configuration of your node.
 That's it !
 All others informations (APY, STAKER, TVL, ....) are directly fetch from the blockchain !